-The office is created with a commissioner appointed by the governor with the advice and consent of the senate and serving at the pleasure of the governor.
+The Office of Higher Education, which may also be known as the Minnesota Office of Higher Education, is created with a commissioner appointed by the governor with the advice and consent of the senate and serving at the pleasure of the governor.

 (a) The office is responsible for: